Repository Config

 requires-codeowner-reviews: true

-In this case the default branch (main
+The default branch (main

 or on older repos master